 How do I retrieve a Lasting Power of Attorney document?

 How do I revoke my Lasting or Enduring Power of Attorney?

 Revoking a Lasting or Enduring Power of Attorney means that you do not want your current documents to stand, so in effect, you are ‘cancelling’ it.
 There may be several reasons for this – you have updated your wishes, your marital status has changed, or you simply do not want your current documents to take effect.

 To revoke your documents you may need to fill out official forms and/or declare the changes to the OPG.
 For more advice on your current situation, contact us, and we will go through what you need to do next.

 How much help do I need?

 Not sure where to start?
 Complete our simple questionnaire.
-It only takes a few minutes and is designed to help you decide how much professional help you need making a Lasting Power of Attorney, whether its online, via the telephone or face to face.
+It only takes a few minutes and is designed to help you decide how much professional help you need to make a Lasting Power of Attorney; whether it’s online, via the telephone or face to face.